 Today you can get a good pair of binoculars for a relatively modest investment of around $150-$200, and you’ll find some truly decent and outstanding binoculars in the $300-$500 range that will serve you faithfully for decades of bird watching and wildlife observation.

 Choose good quality lenses over higher magnification.
 Sure, you will see closer with a 20 power binocular, but not with the clarity or stability of an 8 – 10 power, and a handshake will reduce its effectiveness even more.

 But you may ask, how do you know the binoculars magnification?.
 Well, every binoculars have numbers printed on them.Such as (“10 x 42”).
 These numbers can sometimes be found on the focus wheel or the body itself of the set binocular.

 The first of these numbers is the binocular’s magnification(10 x), the second is the diameter of the objective lens (42) which is usually measured in millimeters.

 Higher magnification doesn’t necessarily mean better binoculars.
 The function of the binoculars is to bring the target closer to where you are by making it appear bigger than your naked eyes would see.
 Higher magnification binoculars images are unsteady with body movements.
 Hence unclear viewing and often have a narrow field of view making you see a small area of the target.

 Binoculars with a magnification of 12 and higher should not be handheld but instead, use a tripod to hold them for steadiness and clarity.
-They are ideal for long range viewing and should be mounted.
-The only that case this does not count is when the binoculars are image stabilized.
+They are ideal for long-range viewing and should be mounted.
+The only case this does not count is when the binoculars are image stabilized.